-Sydney obtained her Masters of Education degree in Counselling Psychology at the University of Lethbridge.
+Sydney (she/her) obtained her Masters of Education degree in Counselling Psychology at the University of Lethbridge.
 Additionally, Sydney completed her Bachelor of Arts degree – majoring in psychology through the University of British Columbia Okanagan in Kelowna.

 Sydney worked alongside adolescent and youth populations experiencing sexual traumas as a student therapist in a practicum placement within her Masters.
 Her various past volunteer and work-related experiences involve high-risk and vulnerable populations, children and adults with disabilities, substance use, and relevant mental health supports.